 How long do provisional patents last?

 - Provisional patent applications are pending for one year from the filing date.

 What types of inventions can be protected with a provisional patent application?

 - Provisional patent applications are a type of utility patent application, which can cover products, methods and processes, and chemical compositions.
-Provisional patent applications are not used for inventions where the invention is the appearance of the product.
+Provisional patent applications are not used for inventions where the only invention is the appearance of the product.
 For protecting the appearance of an invention, a design patent application is usually the way to go.

 Have other questions or ready to get started?
-Give us a call or shoot us an email.
+Schedule your FREE consult today using the button below.
 We'd be happy to discuss helping you with a provisional patent application (PPA).